-The MER fee is 0.09% for ZSP, 0.6% for ZCN, 0.22% for ZEA, and 0.08% for ZAG, so the total MER for this portfolio is approximately 0.11%.
-You may choose to (more) equal-weight the U.S., Canadian and international equities with the above equity ETFs.
+The MER fee is 0.09% for ZSP, 0.6% for ZCN, 0.22% for ZEA, and 0.09% for ZAG, so the total MER for this portfolio is approximately 0.11%.
+You may choose to build a more equally weighted U.S., Canadian and international equity portfolios with the above equity ETFs.

 In this article I compared the returns of the core and advanced couch potato models.

 Nvidia continues to soar, Walmart and Home Depot have solid quarters, Canada’s inflation cools and more Canadian earnings are...

 Which ETFs should you invest in?
 Which ones best suit your risk tolerance?
 What about personal ethics?
 Check out...